Lur1an/asyncapi-codegen/README.md

-# AsyncAPI Schema Parser & Code Generator
+# Schema Parser & Code Generator
-A language agnostic model generator for AsyncAPI schemas.
+A language agnostic model generator for a subset of [JSON schemas](https://json-schema.org/specification-links.html#draft-7).
 (Rust only for now, next planned: python + pydantic)

 ## How to Use
 Check out the `codegen-test` crate to see how it can be used to generate your code at compile time.